playgrasshopper/grasshopper/src/content/rules.md

 #### Magic spells

-At any point between the time the ball is released by the rolly polly and the bash bish is out, they may use a magic point if they have one available.
+At any point after the soccer ball has been kicked and the frisbee was thrown, the bash bish may use a magic point if they have one available.
 They have to incant a magic by yelling its name as loudly as possible.
 Players may not reuse magic spells more than once in a game.

 - **Beetlejuice** - Must be called before a fielder has touched the soccer ball.
 The first player to the soccer ball after calling Beetlejuice becomes "juiced."
 Juiced players act as defenders for the bash bish:
   - They try to prevent the bash bish from being out.
-  - They may only kick the soccer ball only after it has been touched by another fielder.
+  - They may only kick the soccer ball, or throw the frisbee, only after it has been touched by another fielder.
   - At the end of the hop, the bash bish recieves 20% of bash bish's points for that hop.
 - **Grapevine** - All players who are not the bashbish may only move by doing a grapevine dance (passing the feet side to side, one in front of the other)
 - **Multiball** - The bash bish, upon reaching the opposite tripod, can pick up the extra soccer ball and kick it in any direction.
 The bash bish is now not out until the multiball also reaches one of the tripods.